ali-azary/Algorithmic-Trading-From-Beginner-to-Advanced/README.md

-# Algorithmic Trading From Beginner to Advanced – Strategy Pack
+# Algorithmic Trading From Beginner to Advanced

 This repository contains a free mini-book and a curated pack of Backtrader strategies and utilities for learning and testing algorithmic trading ideas.